jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 ### Keep the Names Consistent

 Use the same name for something everywhere.
-For instance if the business domain contains one name, do not reinvent a new name for it.
+For instance if the functional domain contains one name, do not reinvent a new name for it.
 Use the same name everywhere in class names, property names and variable names.
 Do not come up with a new name for things half way the code.

 Here is a code example with a name that changes out of the blue: